 How many pupils at St. Francis of Assisi are eligible for the Pupil Premium?

-Currently approx. 67% of students at St. Francis of Assisi are eligible for the Pupil Premium.
+Currently approximately 63% of students at St. Francis of Assisi are eligible for the Pupil Premium.

 How will the impact of the spending of the Pupil Premium be measured?

-Click HERE to view Pupil Premium Impact Statement for the academic year 2015 – 2016
+Click HERE to view the Pupil Premium Impact Statement for the academic year 2015 – 2016

-Click HERE to view Pupil Premium Strategy Statement for the academic year 2016 – 2017
+Click HERE to view the Pupil Premium Strategy for the academic year 2016 – 2017

-Click HERE to view Pupil Premium Impact Statement for the academic year 2016 – 2017
+Click HERE to view the Pupil Premium Impact Statement for the academic year 2016 – 2017

 Click HERE to view the Pupil Premium Impact Statement for the academic year 2017 – 2018